Snopes: Plagiarism by co-founder David Mikkelson

 On August 13, 2021, BuzzFeed News published an investigation by reporter Dean Sterling Jones that showed David Mikkelson had used plagiarized material from different news sources in 54 articles between 2015 and 2019 in an effort to increase website traffic.
 Mikkelson also published plagiarized material under a pseudonym, "Jeff Zarronandia".
-The BuzzFeed inquiry prompted Snopes to launch an internal review of Mikkelson's articles and retracted 60 of them the day the Buzzfeed story appeared.
-Mikkelson admitted to committing "multiple serious copyright violations" and apologized for "serious lapses in judgment."
-He was suspended from editorial duties during the investigation, but remains an officer and stakeholder in the company.
+The BuzzFeed inquiry prompted Snopes to launch an internal review of Mikkelson's articles and to retract 60 of them the day the BuzzFeed story appeared.
+Mikkelson admitted to committing "multiple serious copyright violations" and apologized for "serious lapses in judgment".
+He was suspended from editorial duties during the investigation, but remained an officer and stakeholder in the company.

 Change of ownership

 On September 16, 2022, David Mikkelson stepped down as CEO and was succeeded by shareholder and board member Chris Richmond.
 Richmond and fellow shareholder Drew Schoentrup together acquired 100% of the company, ending the ownership dispute which began in 2017.
+Snopes employees announced their intent to unionize in July 2025 with the Media Guild of the West.
+The Snopes Guild plans to represent about 10 eligible editorial staff members.

 Main site

 Snopes aims to debunk or confirm widely spread urban legends.
 The site has been referenced by news media and other sites, including CNN, MSNBC, Fortune, Forbes, and The New York Times.
 By March 2009, the site had more than six million visitors per month.
 David Mikkelson ran the website from his home in Tacoma, Washington.

 Mikkelson has stressed the reference portion of the name Urban Legends Reference Pages, indicating that the intention is not merely to dismiss or confirm misconceptions and rumors but to provide evidence for such debunkings and confirmation as well.
 Where appropriate, pages are generally marked "undetermined" or "unverifiable" when there is not enough evidence to either support or disprove a given claim.

 In an attempt to demonstrate the perils of over-reliance on the Internet as authority, Snopes assembled a series of fabricated urban folklore tales that it termed "The Repository of Lost Legends".
-The name was chosen for its acronym, T.R.O.L.L., a reference to the definition of the word troll, meaning an internet persona intended to be deliberately provocative or incendiary.
+The name was chosen for its acronym, T.R.O.L.L., a reference to the internet slang term troll, meaning an online persona intended to be deliberately provocative or incendiary.

 In 2009, FactCheck.org reviewed a sample of Snopes's responses to political rumors regarding George W. Bush, Sarah Palin, and Barack Obama, and found them to be free from bias in all cases.
 In 2012, The Florida Times-Union reported that About.com's urban legends researcher found a "consistent effort to provide even-handed analyses" and that Snopes' cited sources and numerous reputable analyses of its content confirm its accuracy.

 Mikkelson has said that the site receives more complaints of liberal bias than conservative bias, but added that the same debunking standards are applied to all political urban legends.